allenai/allennlp/tutorials/getting_started/getting_started.md

   }
 ```

-The `num_epochs` parameter just specifies how many passes through the dataset we want to train on.
+Here the `num_epochs` parameter specifies that we want to make 20 training passes through the training dataset.
 On a recent Macbook each epoch of this model on this dataset takes about 30 seconds, so 20 will take about 10 minutes.
 The `serialization` prefix is the path where the model's vocabulary and checkpointed weights will be saved.
 And if you have a GPU you can change `cuda_device` to 0 to use it.